suparious/biased-decision-maker/README.md

 ## Running the Application

-- Download the executable for your operating system.
+- Download the executable for your operating system, from the [releases page](https://github.com/suparious/biased-decision-maker/releases).
 - Run the executable file to start the application.

 ## Building and Packaging the Application